suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 | PUT /GameNights/{id}    | Updates the single specific game given by its id.
 The updated properties of the game are given by JSON in the BODY of the request |
 | DELETE /GameNights/{id} | Deletes the specific game given by its id                                                                                         |

-> This is a very typical pattern of API for a CRUD style application.
+> This is a very typical pattern of API for a CRUD-style application.
 These URL
 > patterns and VERB combinations are enough of a pattern that we can typically
 > make some guesses as to what an API does by only looking at the `URL`+`VERB`
 > definition.